Famed streetcar in Lisbon, Portugal, derails and crashes, killing 15 people

 The U.S. Embassy Lisbon also offered its “deepest condolences to all affected,” according to a post on X.

 The streetcar, technically called a funicular, is harnessed by steel cables and can carry more than 40 people, seated and standing.
 It is also commonly used by Lisbon residents.
-The service up and down a few hundred meters (yards) of a hill on a curved, traffic-free road was inaugurated in 1885.
+The service up and down a few hundred meters (yards) of a hill on a curved, traffic-free road in tandem with one going the opposite way inaugurated in 1885.

 It is classified as a national monument.

-Lisbon hosted around 8.5 million tourists last year, and long lines of tourists typically form for the brief rides on the popular streetcar.
+Lisbon hosted around 8.5 million tourists last year, and long lines of people typically form for the brief rides on the popular streetcar.